 - It's limited in output format (DVD folder or ISO Image File only);

 - Only MTR 2.6.6 is free.
-Later versions like MacTheRipper 3/4/5 require the complex gift-sending process to get a code.
+Later versions, such as MacTheRipper 3/4/5, require a complicated gift-sending process to obtain a code.

 - The latest version is available for macOS Monterey and earlier.
 There may be compatibility issues on macOS Ventura.

 Step 1: Free download the copyrighted DVD ripper on your computer and open it.
 Set the extraction type in MTR to Auto Full Disc Extraction.
 Then insert the protected DVD disc into the optical drive.

 Step 2: MTR will detect the DVD and scan the titles on the disc.
 It may ask you to select the region if the DVD is protected with region codes.